 The practicum is an experiential learning opportunity that takes the form of a professional level paid or unpaid position in a development organization.
 It is designed to give students supervised practical application of subjects covered in the first year curriculum.
-As with the other second-year options, students in a practicum will choose a topic for their second year and present their analysis and conclusions in a master's paper.
-The following guidelines apply:
+As with the other second-year options, students in a practicum will choose a topic for their second year and present their analysis and conclusions in a master's paper (see Appendix B) and Capstone event.
+The practicum cannot begin without a second-year proposal approved by the SID program.
+The following guidelines for the practicum apply:

-- Students who do the practicum must register for the SID Field Practicum Course (HS230a) and pay the minimum enrollment fee in the fall and spring semesters (12 credits each semester).
-There is no option for Practicum students to enroll in a summer practicum course-the requirements for the second-year practicum are Fall/Spring.
-(Note that Advanced Studies/Concentration students may enroll in a summer practicum-HS230a.) - The official practicum period starts September 1.
+- Students who undertake a practicum must register for the SID Field Practicum Course (HS230a) and pay the minimum enrollment fee in the Fall and Spring semesters (12 credits each semester).
+There is no option for practicum students to enroll in a summer practicum course. - The official practicum period starts September 1.
 Students must be actively engaged in a practicum full-time (35-40 hours a week) for a minimum of six months.
-Students are expected to identify and negotiate their own Terms of Reference (TOR) with their host organization, with the support and guidance of the practicum coordinator.
-The TOR will identify a qualified person who agrees to be the student's field supervisor. - No second-year practicum will be approved without a formal letter of offering, stating the TOR and the assignment of a field advisor by the host organization. - The practicum begins after SID practicum coordinator has approved the practicum.
+Students are expected to secure their own practicums and negotiate their Terms of Reference (TOR) with their host organization, with the support and guidance of the SID Practicum Coordinator.
+The TOR will identify a qualified person who agrees to be the student's field supervisor. - The practicum begins after the SID practicum coordinator has reviewed the TOR and approved the practicum.

-- During the practicum, students must send monthly updates to their faculty advisor and keep in regular contact with the practicum coordinator. - All international students who are doing a practicum in the United States are required to have work authorization; this is done by obtaining Curricula Practical Training (CPT) through the Brandeis University International Student Scholars Office (ISSO).
+- During the practicum, students must send monthly updates to their faculty advisor and keep in regular contact with the practicum coordinator. - All international students who are completing a practicum in the United States are required to have work authorization; this is done by obtaining Curricula Practical Training (CPT) through the Brandeis University International Student Scholars Office (ISSO).
 CPT is issued in conjunction with the enrollment in the Fall/Spring SID Field Practicum course.